Topology of rotating stratified fluids with and without background shear flow: Introduction

 \section{Introduction}

 Oceanic and atmospheric waves share fundamental physics with topological insulators and the quantum Hall effect, and topology plays an unexpected role in the movement of the atmosphere and oceans \cite{delplace2017}.
 Topology guarantees the existence of unidirectional propagating equatorial waves on planets with atmospheres or oceans.
-In particular there is a topological origin for two well-known equatorially trapped waves, the Kelvin and Yanai modes, caused by the breaking of time-reversal symmetry by planetary rotation (a pedagogical review may be found in Ref. \onlinecite{Parker:2020hf}).
-Recently coastal Kelvin waves have also been demonstrated to have a topological origin~\cite{venaille2020}; thus Kelvin's 1879 discovery of such waves~\cite{Thomson:1880bv} likely marked the first time that edge modes of topological origin were uncovered in any context (though the topological nature remained hidden).
-In light of these discoveries it is important to consider the generalization of the shallow water equations to the more general problem of continuously stratified fluids.
-At the same time it is also important to consider fluids driven by shear flows and damped by friction.
+In particular, there is a topological origin for two well-known equatorially trapped waves, the Kelvin and Yanai modes, caused by the breaking of time-reversal symmetry by planetary rotation.
+Coastal Kelvin waves have also been demonstrated to have a topological origin~\cite{venaille2020}; thus Kelvin's 1879 discovery of such waves~\cite{Thomson:1880bv} likely marked the first time that edge modes of topological origin were uncovered in any context (though the topological nature remained hidden).
+Recently reanalysis observations of Poincar\'e-gravity waves in the stratosphere have been used to demonstrate the non-trivial topology of these waves\cite{xu2023topological}.
+In light of these discoveries, it is important to consider the generalization of the shallow water equations to the more general problem of continuously stratified fluids.
+At the same time, it is also crucial to consider fluids driven by shear flows and damped by friction.
 Such extensions bring greater realism to models of actual fluids both on Earth~\cite{Vallis2017} and on other planets~\cite{Hammond:2019hw}.
-The extension to background shear may also pave the way to a treatment of nonlinearities through use of the mean-field quasilinear approximation~\cite{Malkus1956,Fried1960,Herring1963} that self-consistently treats the interaction of waves with mean flows.
+The extension to background shear may also pave the way to the treatment of nonlinearities through the use of the mean-field quasilinear approximation~\cite{Malkus1956,Fried1960,Herring1963} that self-consistently treats the interaction of waves with mean flows.